A. P. Herbert: First World War service, 1914–1918

 In summer 1916, when he was passed fit for duty, Herbert returned to Hawke Battalion at their base camp in Abbeville, where he was made assistant adjutant.
-The battalion moved to the front line at Souchez in July 1916, and in mid-November it took part in an attack on Beaucourt during the Battle of the Ancre, which saw almost the entire battalion wiped out.
+The battalion moved to the front line at Souchez in July 1916, and in mid-November it took part in an attack on Beaucourt-sur-l'Ancre during the Battle of the Ancre, which saw almost the entire battalion wiped out.
 Herbert was one of only two officers to come out unscathed from the attack.
 When the battalion returned to the front line at Pozières in February 1917, Herbert was made the battalion's adjutant, but he was later injured from shrapnel during an attack on Gavrelle, west of Arras.

 On medical leave back in England after the injury, Herbert began writing his first book, The Secret Battle, which he finished "in a few weeks".
 He was elected a member of the Savage Club and raised by Punch to the "exclusive group of its contributors who were allowed to attach their initials to their work."
 On 2 October 1918, Herbert sailed from Liverpool in a convoy for Alexandria, as assistant to the Commodore.
 After arriving at Port Said, he was given a free pass to Cairo and allowed to make a number of unaccompanied incursions inland.
 He was able to visit several places on the North African coast, and from Tunis took a train to Constantine, Algeria and then to Algiers.
 On 11 November, he went by train from Oran to Tlemcen.
 Exactly at 11 am, he heard that the Armistice had been signed.
 As he wrote, "I must have been the only Englishman for at least 80 miles."